NoviBuilder/novi-plugin-mailchimp/README.md

 * Change mailchimp signup url

 ## Developer Settings
-* querySelector — containes a css selector which defines the Plugin container.
+* querySelector — contains a css selector which defines the Plugin container.

 ## How to add RD Mailchimp on your page
 If your website doesn't contain RD Mailchimp follow the instructions below to install it.

 ### Include RD Mailchimp files to Website
-Copy the "assets/rd-mailchimp.css" to website's CSS folders respectively and include this files to your website.
+Copy the "assets/rd-mailchimp.css" and assets/rd-mailchimp.js to website's CSS and JS folders respectively and include this files to your website.

 ### Add RD Mailchimp HTML Layout
 Add basic HTML markup: